AbrahamYesgat/URLMS/README.md

 * Have java version 1.8 or later

-1. Create a directory called "output" within the directory "~/P1/DesktoURLMS" (this is where xml files will be saved for persistence).
+1. Create a directory called "output" within the directory "~/P1/DesktoURLMS".
+(This is where .xml file will be saved for persistence).

 2. Ensure the "DesktopAppURLMS.jar" file is in the same directory as this "output" folder for it to be runnable.
 (By default, we have placed the jar file in correct directory.
-So long as output folder added to correct path, jar shall be execteable.
-Thus, please leave it as is if possible)
+So long as output folder is added to the correct path, jar shall be execteable).

 3. Simply double click on the executable jar file and application should pop up.